Sub-5 Minute Mile: Training Plan, Strategy & What It Really Takes

 Don’t ditch your endurance just because you’re on the track now.
 Add a threshold run once a week:

 Why?
 Because the mile is still mostly aerobic.
-One coach on Reddit nailed it: the mile is about 80% aerobic for trained runners.
+I’d dare say that the mile is about 80% aerobic for trained runners.
 That tempo work builds the resistance to lactic burn in the later laps—and sharpens your mental grit.

 Phase 3: The Final Push – Mile-Specific Sharpening (Weeks 9–12)